 “Simply put, StreetEasy has cracked the code in New York,” Rascoff said in a statement at the time.

 Sources involved in Zillow-StreetEasy acquisition said the spirit of the agreement was to let StreetEasy keep doing what it was doing best: providing users with detailed listing information, including property histories and price comps as well as data on the market at large.

 But that didn’t completely happen.
-Critics have blasted Zillow for removing tools that allowed users to search recorded sales, sort listings by monthly payment and shop for a broker.
+While Zillow made StreetEasy free to consumers, critics have blasted the company for removing tools that allowed users to search recorded sales, sort listings by monthly payment and shop for a broker.